Trump writes to Israel's Herzog asking him to pardon Netanyahu: Israeli presidency

 "I hereby call on you to fully pardon Benjamin Netanyahu, who has been a formidable and decisive War Time Prime Minister," it adds.

-Netanyahu and his wife Sara are accused in one case of accepting more than $260,000 worth of luxury goods such as cigars, jewellery and champagne from billionaires in exchange for political favours.
+Netanyahu and his wife Sara are accused in one case of accepting more than US$260,000 worth of luxury goods such as cigars, jewellery and champagne from billionaires in exchange for political favours.

 He is also accused of attempting to negotiate more favourable coverage from two Israeli media outlets in two other cases.

-The statement from Herzog's office said the Israeli president holds Trump "in the highest regard and continues to express his deep appreciations for President Trump's unwavering support for Israel".
+The statement from Herzog's office said the Israeli president holds Trump "in the highest regard and continues to express his deep appreciation for President Trump's unwavering support for Israel".

 During his current term, which started in late 2022, Netanyahu proposed far-reaching judicial reforms that critics say sought to weaken the courts.